-4.4.7 Rehabilitation and decommissioning
+4.3.7 Rehabilitation and decommissioning

-It is recognized that there are many sites across the Koocanusa area that have been severely degraded through unsustainable and unmanaged recreation use.
+It is recognized that there are many sites across the Koocanusa area that have been severely degraded over the years through unsustainable and unmanaged recreation use.
 The KRSC is in the process of identifying priority road and trail decommissioning, and priority sites for rehabilitation.
 As funds become available, the following management actions may be implemented at priority sites: